wz27/AIND-Planning/README.md

 ## Project Introduction

-In this project, I will define a group of problems in classical PDDL (Planning Domain Definition Language) for the air cargo domain discussed in the lectures.
-We will then set up the problems for search, experiment with various automatically generated heuristics, including planning graph heuristics, to solve the problems, and then provide an analysis of the results.
+In this project, I will define a group of problems in classical PDDL (Planning Domain Definition Language) for the air cargo domain discussed in lectures.
+I then set up the problems for search, experiment with various automatically generated heuristics, including planning graph heuristics, to solve the problems, and then provide an analysis of the results.

 A research review on three important historical developments in the field of AI planning and search, the relationships between them, and their impact on the field of AI as a whole, is available under research_review.pdf.